FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Councillor O’Sullivan acknowledged the support received from all the Members for her Motion.

 She also agreed with the feedback from the Members in relation to additional amendments.
+The
+---
-The--- 24
+24

 amended Motion was proposed by Councillor O’Sullivan and seconded by Councillor Butler as